nainiayoub/nlp-arabic-glossary/CONTRIBUTING.md

 Once you push the changes to your repo, the Compare & pull request button will appear in GitHub.
 * Make sure to leave the source of the translation with your pull request comment

+## Your first Pull Request ?
+Here you can find a [Free Community Resource](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) to help you start contributing to open source projects.